-Ceilings Repair category: 2 Notes: There are areas of cracking and uneven plaster joins.
+Ceilings Repair category: Notes: There are areas of staining to ceilings.
+The areas were dry when tested.
 There are some textured plaster finishes.
 These types of finishes may contain asbestos material.
-If works affecting asbestos-based products are to be undertaken, it is advisable to seek specialist advice.
+Asbestos based products may present a hazard to health if damaged or disturbed.
+If works affecting asbestos- based products are to be undertaken it is advisable to seek specialist advise.
+There are areas of cracking to plaster.
+There are some polystyrene cornices.
+These present a hazard in the event of a fire.